Froyle Speedwatch

 How is the ASW information verified?

 The Speedwatch team verify that the number plate on each image matches the make and colour registered with DVLA .
-If the image is not clear then it is deleted.
+If the image is not clear or the VRN is unable to be matched with the vehicle details then it is deleted.
 All images that have not been verified after 14 days are automatically deleted.

 Who is the ASW information provided to?

-Information from each ASW camera of persistent and particularly excessively fast vehicles as well as any MOT, tax and ‘false number plate’ issues flagged up by the DVLA are collated by the Speedwatch team.
+Information of persistent and particularly excessively fast vehicles from each ASW camera as well as any MOT, tax and ‘false number plate’ issues flagged up by the DVLA are verified by the Speedwatch team.
 This information is provided to the Police on a weekly basis for decisions on local enforcement action.
 The reports include heat maps of the time when a speeding vehicle is recorded which builds up over time allowing persistent speeders to be targeted.

 The Police have access to all ASW cameras which allows them to track vehicles across the area including monitoring average speeds.
 The Police are particularly interested in vehicles being driven illegally i.e. without valid MOT/ Tax etc as many drivers of illegal vehicles also commit other offences such as driving while disqualified or may be involved in other illegal activity.